xvjiarui/IMProv/README.md

-# IMProv: Inpainting-based Multimodal Prompting for Computer Vision Tasks
+# IMProv: Inpainting-based Multimodal Prompting for Computer Vision Tasks (Accepted to TMLR 2024)

 This repository is the official implementation of IMProv introduced in the paper: